winstxnhdw/C2/README.md

 ## Setup

-You will need to add your API URL and URI for players to submit their username and scores to the leaderboard server. `C2` searches for a regular and a local API URL.
-If `C2` is unable to connect or find your regular API, it will fallback onto the local API URL.
+You will need to add your API URL and URI for players to submit their username and scores to the leaderboard server. `C2` searches for a regular and local API URL.
+If `C2` is unable to access or find your regular API, it will fallback onto the local API URL.
 To add your endpoints, you will need to create the following directory.

 ```bash
 mkdir Assets/Resources/API